arielherreraaguiar/Grasping-Points-Detection/README.md

 ---

 ### Main Directory
-Outside `Towel-scenes-custom/`, you will find **model and evaluation scripts**.
+You will find **model and evaluation scripts**.

 - **`best_heatmap.pth`**
   Pretrained model (trained on the generated dataset).

 - **`eval.py`**
-  Script to evaluate the pretrained model on a dataset.
+  Script to evaluate the pretrained model on the test dataset.

 - **`realtime_keypoints.py`**
   Real-time visualization of detected keypoints using an **Intel RealSense RGBD camera**.